devmaker.net

 Step 3: Replace the motor

-Step 4: Assembly and Testing
+Step 4: Reassembly and test

-**Common mistake during assembly**
+Common assembly mistake

 Conclusion